≡ Menu

 However, most of the inequality was shown at the mid and senior levels.
 In peacekeeping operations and special political missions, the figures are quite a bit more challenging.

 Women made up only 29 percent of international and as few as 17 percent of national staff.
-The past few years show very little change.
-During 2013, the Departments of Field Support, Peacekeeping Operations, and Political Affairs undertook a project called “Bridging the Civilian Gap in Peace Operation” to better understand the barriers of attracting, retaining and advancing female staff in the field.
+The Departments of Field Support, Peacekeeping Operations, and Political Affairs undertook a project called “Bridging the Civilian Gap in Peace Operation” to better understand the barriers of attracting, retaining and advancing female staff in the field.

 With civilian field staff representing 53 percent of all UN Secretariat staff, an increase in the number of civilian women in peace operations will help towards increasing the number of female staff serving within the United Nations.